|Group||16||Melting point||-218.79 oC, -361.82 oF, 54.36 K|

 A colourless, odourless gas.

-Oxygen, as a gaseous element, forms 21% of the atmosphere by volume, which is half-way between 17% (below which breathing for unaclimatised people becomes difficult) and 25% (above which many organic compounds are highly flammable).
-The element and its compounds make up 49.2%, by mass of the Earth’s crust, about two-thirds of the human body and nine-tenths of water.
+Oxygen makes up 21% of the atmosphere by volume.
+This is halfway between 17% (below which breathing for unacclimatised people becomes difficult) and 25% (above which many organic compounds are highly flammable).
+The element and its compounds make up 49.2% by mass of the Earth’s crust, and about two-thirds of the human body.

 In 1608, Cornelius Drebbel had shown that heating saltpetre (potassium nitrate, KNO3) released a gas.
 This was oxygen although it was not identified as such.